Poeschl/Telegram-Orgabot/README.md

 # Orgabot

 This Telegram bot reminds a group at a specific time about a future meeting and its preparations.
-Its configured with a yaml file anc maybe in the future over a direct chat.
+Its configured with a yaml file and maybe in the future over a direct chat.

 ## Features